Data-Driven Offline Optimization For Architecting Hardware Accelerators: Experimental Evaluation

 \niparagraph{Architecting accelerators for multiple applications.} To answer \textbf{Q(3)}, we evaluate the efficacy of the contextual version of \methodname\ in designing an accelerator that attains the lowest latency averaged over a set of application domains.

 As discussed previously, the training data used does not label a given accelerator with latency values corresponding to each application, and thus, \methodname\ must extrapolate accurately to estimate the latency of an accelerator for a context it is not paired with in the training dataset.
-This also means that \methodname\ cannot simply return the accelerator with the best average latency and must run non-trivial optimization to find a design that actually accelerates all the applications.
-We evaluate our method in seven different multi-application design scenarios (Table~\ref{table:results_multi_task}),
+This also means that \methodname\ cannot simply return the accelerator with the best average latency and must run non-trivial optimization.
+We evaluate our method in seven different scenarios (Table~\ref{table:results_multi_task}),

 comprising various combinations of models from Table~\ref{tab:models} and under different area constraints, where the smallest set consists of the three MobileNet variants and the largest set consists of nine models from image classification, object detection, image segmentation, and speech recognition.
 This scenario is also especially challenging for online methods since the number of jointly feasible designs is expected to drop significantly as more applications are added.
-For instance, for the case of the MobileNet variants, random sampling only finds a few (20-30) accelerator configurations that are jointly feasible and high-performing (Appendix~\ref{sec:appx_multi_task_tsne}---Figure~\ref{fig:tsne_overlap}), but for the largest scenario of nine applications, there are very few jointly feasible designs.
+For instance, for the case of the MobileNet variants, the training dataset only consists of a few (20-30) accelerator configurations that are jointly feasible and high-performing (Appendix~\ref{sec:appx_multi_task_tsne}---Figure~\ref{fig:tsne_overlap}).